howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

 ```
 This bootstrap file will require the autoloader from vendor and our `common.php` file.

-To include this boostrap file in our tests open `phpunit.xml` and change `bootstrap="vendor/autoload.php"` to `bootstrap="tests/bootstrap.php"` and re-run `make tests`.
+To include this boostrap file in our tests open `phpunit.xml` and change `bootstrap="vendor/autoload.php"` to `bootstrap="tests/bootstrap.php"` and re-run `composer tests`.

 The test should now pass.